 The OTIF Secretariat and ERA together created a working document called the "equivalence table".
 It cross-refers EU and COTIF provisions and tracks their development and equivalence over time.
 Although the document has no formal status, it is a useful tool to obtain a view on the applicable provisions.
-The equivalence table is updated for each WG TECH meeting and published on OTIF's website as a working document four weeks prior to each meeting.
+The equivalence table is updated for each working group Technology (WG Tech) meeting and published on OTIF's website as a working document four weeks prior to each meeting.